AU Launch

 • How strong is the proposed business model – and is it a good application of the underlying technology/concept (Rated 0-5)?

-• To which extend will the project create a positive impact to the society by ad-dressing challenges within e.g. health, green transition, climate, marginalized groups etc. (Rated 0-5)?
+• To which extend will the project create a positive impact to the society by addressing challenges within e.g. health, security, green transition, democracy, climate, marginalized / exposed groups etc. (Rated 0-5)?

 • To which extend will the proposed activities help demonstrate the commercial potential (Rated 0-5)?